Key seminars relevant to Usher Institute staff and students.

 Social Science of Health and Biomedicine Group

 To build and strengthen a network of social science researchers within the Usher Institute, creating opportunities to share research and discuss new ideas.
+Weekly seminars, usually on a Tuesday lunchtime.

 Molecular Epidemiology Group